10 Best Running Shoes for Wide Feet (2026): Expert-Tested Picks

 How to Measure Your Foot Width at Home

-1. Measure at the end of the day — feet swell during activity (up to half a size!)
+1. Measure after your run — feet swell during activity (up to half a size!)

 2. Wear your running socks — thickness affects fit